Lucy-Forrest-Lab/AlignMe/Running.md

 `./alignme.exe --help`

-The program offers a variety of flags that are explained in this manual, and that can be provided in any order.
-They start with the usual '--' symbol and expect a filename or a value to follow.
-There are required flags that have no default values defined and that will cause error messages when missing.
-The optional flags have default values, and these are printed as warnings when the flag is not given.
+The program reads a variety of flags that are explained in this manual, and that can be provided in any order.
+Flgas start with the '--' symbol and expect a filename or a value to follow.
+There are [required flags](#Required-inputs) that have no default values defined and that will cause error messages when missing.
+The [optional flags](#Optional-flags) have default values, and these are printed as warnings when the flag is not given.
 (Look at section 5.1.2 to get more information about warnings.)